syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ![Positioning labels image](Labels_images/Positioning_labels.png)

-### Setting smart labels
+### Setting a smart labels

-Smart labels allow to change the numeric scale type of the labels displayed in a gauge scale and customize the labels by adding prefixes or suffixes to the scale labels.
+Smart labels allow to change the numeric scale type of the labels displayed in a gauge scale, and customize the labels by adding prefixes or suffixes to the scale labels.

-### Enable/disable smart labels
+### Enable or disable smart labels

 The `EnableSmartLabels` property is a Boolean property that enables or disables the smart label feature of the circular gauge.

-## Setting numeric scale type
+## Setting a numeric scale type

 The `NumericScaleType` property allows to set the type of label.
 The following types can be applied to labels: